Bortezomib (By injection)

 - Change in how much or how often you urinate, painful or difficult urination

-- Chest pain or fast, slow, or uneven heartbeat
+- Chest pain, cough, trouble breathing, fast, slow, or uneven heartbeat

 - Lightheadedness, dizziness, or fainting